Exercise Physiology Testing

 Clare Marsh

-Headshot of Clare Marsh
+Clare Marsh portrait

 Clare is a Senior Lecturer in Exercise Physiology at the University of Salford and has worked at the University since 2000.
 She leads a number of modules in Exercise Physiology where she spends considerable time developing exercise testing skills in students.
 She has experience of working with cyclists, runners, and triathletes carrying out a variety of endurance based physiological tests over many years.
 Clare is a keen sportsperson herself, her passion being cycling.